Springfield-Greene County Library

 Springfield-Greene County Library District (SGCL) is a library system that operates in both Springfield, Missouri and Greene County, Missouri.
 Springfield and Greene County Libraries operated as separate entities until 1961, when the Greene County Library board began contracting services from the Springfield Public Library.
 Boards from both the Springfield Public Library and the Greene County Library decided that it would be more effective to operate as one entity and merged in 1971 becoming the Springfield-Greene County Library District.

-The first library in the district was built with a grant from Andrew Carnegie in 1903 and served as the main district library until 1999 when the Library Center opened to accommodate district growth.
+The first library in the district was built with a grant from Andrew Carnegie in 1905 and served as the main district library until 1999 when the Library Center opened to accommodate district growth.
 The district is governed by a nine-member board of directors.
 Five of the members are appointed by the Springfield Mayor and the other four are appointed by the Greene County Commission for county representation.

 The district is funded primarily through county property taxes, grants, private gifts and funds from The Library Foundation along with proceeds from two semi-annual books sales by the Friends of the Library.

 History

-The construction of the first library was funded with a $50,000 contribution from Andrew Carnegie in 1903.
-It opened, as the Springfield Public Library, in 1905 with 700 books and an annual circulation of 8,657.
-The building served as the main library for the Springfield Library-Greene County district until 1999.
-It underwent major renovations in early 2000 to convert it to a neighborhood branch to reflect the way it looked in the 1930s.
-At this time it was renamed the Midtown Carnegie Branch.
+The Springfield Public Library opened on March 12, 1905, in a Carnegie-funded building at 397 E. Central with a collection of 700 volumes and a single staff member.
+The original building was expanded in 1937 through a Works Progress Administration project to accommodate growing public use.
+During the mid-twentieth century, library service expanded beyond Springfield with the establishment of the Greene County Library in 1951 and the introduction of a bookmobile service in 1955.
+The Ash Grove City Library joined the Greene County Library system in 1956, and additional branches opened in Republic and other communities as library services expanded throughout the county.

-In 1945, Ash Grove opened the Ash Grove City Library.
-The Greene County Library opened in 1951.
-In 1956, Ash Grove City Library became part of the Greene County Library.
-Finally in 1971, the Springfield Library and the Greene County Library merged to become the Springfield-Greene County Library system.
+In 1971, the Springfield Public Library and Greene County Library merged to form the Springfield-Greene County Library District, creating a unified public library system for Springfield and Greene County.
+During the following decades, the district expanded its branch network, introduced automated circulation and online catalog systems, launched its website in 1995, and opened larger regional facilities including the Library Center in 1999 and the Library Station in 2003.
+By the late 2000s, the district had continued to grow with new branches in Springfield, Strafford, Willard, and Republic while expanding digital services, wireless internet access, and outreach programming.